 The old lady surprised Mahhi.
 “I’m so sorry, young man.
-You brought forth so many memories…” Gramps lost his right arm in the Boer War, but we never talked about it.
+You brought forth so many memories…” Her eyes dulled as she recollected, Gramps lost his right arm in the Boer War, but we never talked about it.
 Then he caught that horrible Spanish Flu and suffered so much before coughing his lungs out.
 Which is why I became a nurse…

-The old lady flashed a grin at her bench companion, “My name is Lucy.
+Brought back to the present by the noise of another passing walker, the old lady had flashed a grin at her bench companion, “My name is Lucy.
 I was born nearby.
 My family owned the farm and orchard that covered over two hundred acres of this area… Long ago…” She looked at his well-trimmed beard, then into his eyes.
 “Very sorry.
 My name is Lucy.
 You remind me so much of Gramps.
 Gramps lost his right arm in the Boer War, but we never talked about it.
 Then he caught that horrible Spanish Flu and suffered so much before coughing his lungs out.
 Which is why I became a nurse… Sorry.
 The memories are too fresh.”
 She had been playing with her cane as she spoke then finished by placing it between her legs and leaning both hands on the handle.
 Her pose, the colourful sweater and her cane had reminded Mahhi of the old folks who used to sit in front of the coffee-houses back home, arguing endlessly and passionately about the trivialities of life.
-He was certain they had been buried under the rubble of their blown-up buildings.
+He was certain their fate was to have been buried under the rubble of their blown-up buildings.

-Mahhi had nodded in sympathy.
+Mahhi had nodded at Lucy in sympathy.
 “That’s a solid-looking cane.
 I was supposed to be sent one, but I expect my request is down the list.”

 Lucy had twigged to his slight English accent.
 “Did you… were you wounded in a war?
 Your accent… Sorry to be so nosy.”